 The youth ministry is:

 Youth ministry is a vital part of the overall church ministry.
-Our goal is to provide a supportive Christ-centered environment where youths may develop holistically — intellectually, emotionally, spiritually, physically, and socially (Luke 2:52), — so that they may know Christ as their Lord and Savior.
-It is our desire to see them become true disciples of Christ (Matt 28:19, 20), so that they may serve and love God wholeheartedly (Luke 10:27).
+Our goal is to provide a supportive Christ-centered environment where youth may develop holistically—intellectually, emotionally, spiritually, physically, and socially (Luke 2:52)—so that they may know Christ as their Lord and Savior.
+It is our desire to see them become true disciples of Christ (Matt.
+28:19, 20), so that they may serve and love God wholeheartedly (Luke 10:27).
 All youth programs and activities are designed with this goal in mind.

-Youth ministry implements the tasks of modeling, counseling, teaching, praying, supporting, mentoring, training, discipling and bridging.
-The message communicated to youths is not only by word or by action, but by providing a living example of Christian faith and realistic problem-solving.
-All youth workers strive to gain the trust and respect of the youths as a foundation for personal friendship and mentoring.
+Youth ministry implements the tasks of modeling, counseling, teaching, praying, supporting, mentoring, training, discipling, and bridging.
+The message communicated to youth is not only by word or by action, but by providing a living example of Christian faith and realistic problem solving.
+All youth workers strive to gain the trust and respect of the youth as a foundation for personal friendship and mentoring.

-This youth ministry desires to integrate youths into the life of the church body, to prepare them to become leaders now and tomorrow in the church, and to equip the young saints for the work of service (Eph 4:12,13).
-This youth ministry takes a team approach, and values the active support and involvement of parents and other adults in caring for the youths.
-Our goal is to lead teens to live a life pleasing to God and guide them to grow into spiritually mature and Godly adults.
-The youth ministry of FBC assists parents by partnering with them in their God-given role of teaching and training their children to (1) know God, (2) cultivate Christ-likeness, (3) apply scriptural truth to daily life, and (4) serve God and others.
+This youth ministry desires to integrate youth into the life of the church body, to prepare them to become leaders now and tomorrow in the church, and to equip the young saints for the work of service (Eph.
+4:12, 13).
+This youth ministry takes a team approach, and values the active support and involvement of parents and other adults in caring for the youth.
+Our goal is to lead teens to live a life pleasing to God and guide them to grow into spiritually mature, godly adults.
+The youth ministry of FBC assists parents by partnering with them in their God-given role of teaching and training their children to (1) know God, (2) cultivate Christlikeness, (3) apply scriptural truth to daily life, and (4) serve God and others.

-What we should do is to continue to provide a place for youth to be around other people their age, and around older mature adults, as well as children who are younger than them.
+What we should do is continue to provide a place for youth to be around other people their age and older, mature adults, as well as children who are younger than them.
 What we need to remember is that the youth minister and youth programs are not substitutes for the commitment that parents make to nurture their children into mature adulthood.

-Through a variety of programs, events and outreach, we seek to draw young people into responsible participation in the life, work and mission of the church community.
-Sunday Mornings: Corporate Worship, Youth Sunday School Sunday Evenings: Youth Group Meetings and Programming and Service Wednesday Evenings: Church Offered Meal, Relationship Building and Homework Together Time Yearly: State Youth Convention Extras: Retreats, Camps, Acquire the Fire, Skwim, Camp Barnabas and more
+Through a variety of programs, events and outreach, we seek to draw young people into responsible participation in the life, work, and mission of the church community.
+Sundays: corporate worship and youth group meetings.
+Extras: retreats, camps, Acquire the Fire, ski trip, Camp Barnabas mission trip.